 On February 20, 1943 took off from 7 Mile Drome piloted by Captain Stanley G. Salisbury on a photo reconnaissance mission over New Britain.
 Returning, this B-17 overshot the runway and became suck in mud and took hours to extract.
 Afterwards, transfered to the the 5th Bomber Command replacement pool for repairs and then assigned to the 403rd Bombardment Squadron (403rd BS).

 On March 5, 1943 during take off from 7 Mile Drome piloted by Major Arthur T. Curren the tail wheel was damaged forcing the B-17 to circle and crash land.
 Afterwards, this B-17 was to be salvaged but was instead repaired and transfered back to the 65th Bombardment Squadron (65th BS) and continued to fly combat missions until late April 1943.

-During early November 1943, converted to an armed transport at the 4th Air Depot (4th AD) at Garbutt Field.
-On December 8, 1943 assigned to the 54th Troop Carrier Wing (54th TCW), 375th Troop Carrier Group (375th TCG), 58th Troop Carrier Squadron (58th TCS).
+During early November 1943, one of twelve B-17s converted into an armed transport at the 4th Air Depot at Garbutt Field.
+During the overhaul repainted with olive drab paint.
+On December 8, 1943 assigned to the 54th Troop Carrier Wing (54th TCW), 375th Troop Carrier Group (375th TCG), 58th Troop Carrier Squadron (58th TCS) and operated from Port Moresby and Nadzab Airfield.
 Nicknamed "G.I.
 Jr." (with double quotations around "G.I." in a candy striped style and Jr. in a cursive style) with the nose art of a baby wearing a WWI style helmet with the 5th Air Force logo and diapers with stars and shoes, holding a large wrench and waving with the left hand.